SarahIsWeird/rubiksinfo/README.md

 # Rubik's Info

-This is a web page written for the HWR module 4-3131-TIT20A.
-In it's current iteration, it only uses HTML and CSS with no other external dependencies than Google Fonts.
+This is a web application written for the HWR module 4-3131-TIT20A.
 It's intended to inform about the infamous Rubik's Cube, giving readers an overview about the history and different types of the puzzle, in addition to a complete tutorial of how to solve one.

-Since it's been written in the span of about a week, this website isn't as fleshed out as other projects might be, so don't expect a very modern website.
-However, if you still want to take a look at it, feel free to do so at https://rubiksinfo.de.
+Feel free to check out https://rubiksinfo.de.

+## Start Rubik's Info locally

+Rubik's Info has docker support.
+To run it locally, first clone it.
+Then, open up a terminal in the root directory of the project and run the command  `docker-compose up`.
+Now, a frontend and backend image should start in a docker container.
+To visit Rubik's Info, open `localhost: 3000` in your browser.